cmatKhan/callingcards/README.md

 It only takes 36 minutes or so to run this on a local.

-Regardless of where you put the data, once it is there, `cd` into the directory and in one way or another (you could do this with an sbatch script, for exmaple) do this:
+Regardless of where you put the data, once it is there, `cd` into the directory.

+__CRITICAL__ Before doing anything else, open the params.json file and change the paths so that they accurately point to the files on your computer (it is a near term to do to make this such that you could use relative paths, but for now, you need absolute).

+To launch the pipeline, now do this:

 ```
 nextflow run nf-core-callingcards/main.nf -c local.config -params-file params.json -resume
 ```
+Note that you may do this via an sbatch script.

 The output will be in your `$PWD`, and will look like this: